Mastodon Follow

 Requesting resources from the command line

-Specifying resource types as Java types works well within the build configuration.
-However, specifying them in this way on the command line when invoking the JDrupes builder would be rather tedious.
+Specifying resource types as Java types works well within a build configuration.
+On the command line, however, this approach would be rather cumbersome.

-The root project’s constructor can therefore be used to define aliases for the resources that can be used as command arguments when invoking the builder.
-This is shown in the sample project:
+For this reason, the root project’s constructor can define aliases for resources that may be used as command arguments when invoking the JDrupes Builder.
+This is illustrated by the following sample project code:

 // Command arguments